radumotrescu/studious-engine/README.md

 You will now see your rectangle drawn on screen.

+Advanced rectangle methods:

+By default, the rectangles are affected by the light on the screen.
+If you want to disable this feature, for example, to make a rectangle part of a HUD and you dont want it to be affected by light, you will call the "setAffectedByLighting" method.To turn this back on, just call the method with the "true" argument.

+    rectangle->setAffectedByLighting(false);
+    rectangle->setAffectedByLighting(true);

+Also by default, textures on rectangle dont loop around themselves.
+If you want the textures to loop in a certain direction, you will use the "setScrollingSpeedMethod".
+This will enable you to do background images that scroll endlessly.
+Remember, for this to look good, you will need a really good texture image.

+    rectangle->setScrollingSpeed(SE::vec2(-0.5,4));  // this will scroll the texture to the right and upwards.

 **Enabling and using the light**

 To enable the light and configuring its parameters you will need to call these methods: